 This potential energy $\Phi(r_{1}, r_{2}, \dots, r_{N} ,t)$ can be expressed as

-In fact, we can use a two-particle function (Mayer function) $f_{ij}=e^{-(\Phi_{ij})/T}-1$ (to make it non-ideal case), such that it vanishes in absence of interactions (ideal case) and is non-zero only for interacting galaxies.
-Thus the configurational integral can be written as
+We can use a two-particle Mayer function $f_{ij}=e^{-(\Phi_{ij})/T}-1$ to analyze the non-ideal case.
+This function vanishes in absence of interactions (ideal case), and is non-zero for interacting galaxies.
+Thus, the configurational integral can be written as

-Now we modify the above gravitational potential energy by introducing a cosmological constant term $\Lambda$ along with an extra parameter that depends on the change in the scale factor $a$.
-Thus, we write the modified potential energy for this clustering system of galaxies as (\cite{2010})
+It is known that the cosmological constant can change the statistical properties of the system of galaxies (\citealt{cosd9}), such as the statistical distribution function (\citealt{cosd91}).
+As the statistical distribution function can be obtained from the gravitational partition function, it is important to incorporate cosmological constant term in the gravitational partition function.
+So, we modify the above gravitational potential energy by introducing a cosmological constant term $\Lambda$ along with an extra parameter that depends on the change in the scale factor $a$.
+Thus, we write the modified potential energy for this system of galaxies as (\citealt{2010})